schemacrawler/SchemaCrawler-Tutorials/schemacrawler-output-files/steps/step1.md

-This step show you how to start the SchemaCrawler Interactive Shell.
+This scenario shows you how to start the SchemaCrawler Interactive Shell.

 > Please wait for the SchemaCrawler Docker container to start.
 Then, move on to the steps.